Ezuharad/CSE201-Final-Project/INSTRUCTIONS.md

 # Installation Instructions for Windows 10
 ---
 ## Dependencies
-- Git
+- Git.
 Instructions for installing Git can be found [here](https://learn.microsoft.com/en-us/devops/develop/git/install-and-set-up-git).
 Be sure to add Git to PATH
-- Docker Hub
+- Docker Hub.
 Instructions for installing Docker Hub can be found [here](https://docs.docker.com/desktop/install/windows-install/).
 Be sure to add Docker to PATH

 ## Downloading and Starting the Program